 - Master limited partnerships

 Just like any other investments that you have, as you transition to needing a monthly income from your investments, you should build a diversified portfolio of these assets as well.
 The reason is because each of these types of investments have different risks and rewards.

 For example, certificates of deposit are essentially risk-free if your money is held at an FDIC-insured bank.
 Meanwhile, REITs and MLPs are a lot riskier investments.

 Plus, each type of investment generates a different amount of income — all relative to their risk.
 So, CDs typically yield the least, while REITs and MLPs pay out the most.
 You’re essentially being paid for the risk you’re willing to take.

 Now that you understand the basics, it’s time to put together a model portfolio for income generation.
-Diversification is key, and depending on your age, you may not want to have your entire portfolio setup for income generation.
-In fact, if you’re younger, you may still want a solid stock/growth portion of your portfolio, and an income generation portion of your portfolio.
+Diversification is key, and depending on your age, you may not want to have your entire portfolio set up for income generation.
+In fact, if you’re young, you may still want a solid stock/growth portion of your portfolio and an income generation portion of your portfolio.